 Sin noticias de gurb reinforces language related to city life and descriptions of people and settings.
 It can teach you a lot about Barcelona in the ‘90s, as well as the human condition in general.

 Como Agua Para Chocolate (Intermediate)

-This may be the first book on this list that you’ve heard of previously.
+This may be the first of the books to learn Spanish on this list that you’ve heard of previously.
 Como agua para chocolate (Like Water For Chocolate) was written by Mexican author and screenwriter Laura Esquivel, and it was published in 1989.
 It tells the story of a girl named Tita, whose mother forbids her from getting married because it’s family tradition for the youngest daughter to remain single and only take care of her mother.
 Inevitably, she falls in love with a man named Pedro, but cannot act on her desires.
 Instead, she expresses herself through her cooking, which is featured directly in the form of a Mexican recipe at the beginning of each chapter.

 The novel plays with the literary device of magical realism, which mixes the supernatural in with ordinary life.
 The recipes are a good way to immerse yourself in food vocabulary, in addition to language regarding family and marriage.
 There is also a popular film version released in 1992 that you can watch for further immersion.

 La Casa de los Espíritus was the debut novel of acclaimed Chilean author Isabel Allende, to whom President Barack Obama awarded the Presidential Medal of Freedom in 2014.
 The novel spans three generations of the Trueba family during the turbulent history of a Latin American country, which is unnamed but assumed to be Chile.
 This book also incorporates magical realism, which happens to be Allende’s specialty.